BSpoones/Cutlery-Bot/readme.md

 # Cutlery Bot
 Cutlery Bot (CB) is the fourth iteration of a multipurpose Discord bot devloped in Python3.10 with [hikari-py](https://github.com/hikari-py/hikari) and [tanjun](https://github.com/FasterSpeeding/Tanjun).

-Other doccumentation and tutorials can be found [here](https://www.bspoones.com/)
+Other documentation and tutorials can be found [here](https://www.bspoones.com/)
 --------

 Planned features: